pchambonn/Modelling-E.-coli-removal-during-real-domestic-wastewater-treatment-in-outdoor-pilot-scale-High-Rate/README.md

 * Contribution analysis: scripts and data sets associated with the analysis of mechanism contirbution to overall E. colid decay.
 * Daily profiles: scripts and data sets associated to the analysis of daily profile experiments
 * Yearly environmental data: scripts and data sets associated to the formatting and analysis of yearly environmental data from HRAP monitoring

+/!\  Some data sets needed for the generation of results were not included to the GitHub repository.
+These data sets can and should therefore be generated first from the available scripts before running the scripts needing this data.
+Consult the Read me.txt files in each sub folder of this repository for more information.